yeungon/In-JavaScript-we-trust/README.md

 As `c` has a new value of 6, it is definitely less than 10, so we get the final result `console.log(++c)`, which returns 7.

+Note that `arguments` is not available on arrow functions.

 For PHP developer, we have `func_get_args()` in PHP that does the same thing, but it will not override the value passed.
 Check it by yourself at https://3v4l.org/dMfhW

 </p>